Water Heaters: A Hot Revelation

 When water is turned on anywhere in the home the tankless unit senses the resultant water flow and causes the unit to fire up.
 Instantly, the tankless unit begins to warm the cold water resting in the copper coils.
 Although the process is not instantaneous the water is heated in only a few moments and as soon as the hot water faucet is turned off the tankless unit immediately shuts down.
 Water on, burners on – water off, burners off.
 Simple huh?
 It doesn’t take a rocket scientist to figure out that a tankless unit can prove to be a really big money saver to a conservation-wise family.

 There is a problems with all mechanical devices and tankless water heaters are no exception.
 Tankless water heaters can only heat water so quickly.
 As more water is needed – say, with two shower heads instead of one – water flow diminishes – a problem we don’t experience with tank units.
 This phenomenon occurs because the tankless unit must automatically restrict water flow so that the unit has the needed time to properly heat the water.
+If you encounter this problem, you should contact a water heater service and have the experts restore the normal water flow.
+A.O.Smith Commercial Water Heater Repair technicians may be able to fix the issues you’re having with your residential or commercial water heater.
 By the way, when it comes to tankless water heaters, stay away from “electric” units.
 To heat water quickly, a good electric unit requires a 200 amp circuit.
 The main circuit panel for an entire home uses about half of that (100 to 125 amps).
 If your family is large and many people will want to take showers at the same time this condition can prove to be a real problem.

 The most interesting alternative to water heating – and the latest heating industry offering – is the hybrid water heater.
 The hybrid utilizes both tank and tankless technologies, and by so doing solves dozens of problems associated with either of the other types.
 For example, although the hybrid has a water storage tank it contains only a few gallons of water.
 We like to call this one “Minnie Me”.
 Having only a few gallons to keep heated the hybrid uses minimal energy to keep the stored liquid up to temperature.
 Minnie Me offers several advantages: